lisagjh/i-love-web/README.md

 ## Techstack and Tools
 This project was created using **Astro**, a static site generator.

+## Backlog

+A couple of things I need to fix on the shortterm:
+- [ ] Header: on the live version the header is a little messed up and I'm not sure why.
+- [ ] Grid on mobile: on some pages the grid gap on mobile is non existent.

 ## Getting Started
 To run this project locally, you can follow these steps: